Our Story Continues

 Kishwaukee College selected its first female President with the hiring of Dr. Laurie Borowicz in 2016.
 As a leader through some of Kish’s most challenging times, including a two-year state budget impasse and the COVID-19 pandemic, Dr. Borowicz has transformed the College to meet student and community needs.
-As an advocate of student success, she facilitated an overhaul of advising and student services, increased the number of athletic teams and the focus on local athletes, and joined the Partnership for College Completion to help eliminate the achievement gap for students of color.
+As an advocate of student success, she facilitated an overhaul of advising and student services, increased the number of athletic teams and the focus on local athletes, and joined the Partnership for College Completion to help eliminate the achievement gap for students of color and low-income students.
+Through Dr. Borowicz’s tenure, Kishwaukee College has increased its commitment to equity and inclusion by developing and implementing the College’s Equity Plan.
+In 2022, Kishwaukee College was awarded the Illinois Community College Trustees Association Equity and Diversity Award for the progress made to improve outcomes for all Kish students.
 Campus spaces, including the library and tutoring services, were upgraded during her tenure to create a more supportive academic environment.
 Dr. Borowicz forged partnerships with the local business community by expanding short-term training options at Kish, offering small business support, and creating internships and other work-based learning opportunities for students.
 Partnering with other institutions, transfer options for students were expanded by creating pathways from high school to Kish, NIU and other universities.

 Served: April 2007-December 2015